 - Customer experience

 To decide which home security system is the best, we looked for innovative technology, a wide range of smart home integrations, reliable security sensors, and professional monitoring.
-We looked for more than just basic contact sensors and a control panel; we wanted the full smart home plus security experience, with cost being a secondary factor to value.
+We looked for more than just basic contact sensors and a control panel; we wanted the full smart home plus security experience with value trumping cost.

 If you can’t afford to pay for all of your equipment up front, that’s okay.
-Most alarm companies offer some kind of financing option where you can pay for your equipment over the course of your contract.
-Contract-free systems like Scout and Abode don’t always offer financing, but it’s becoming more common.
+Most alarm companies offer some kind of financing option where you can pay for your equipment throughout your contract.
+Contract-free systems like Scout and Blue by ADT don’t always offer financing, but it’s becoming more common.

 Choose DIY when you don’t want to pay an installation fee (which usually runs around $100, sometimes more).
 Also, consider DIY when you want to spend less money on equipment.
 DIY systems tend to cost less than professionally installed ones.

 Choose professionally installed when you want to know for sure everything will be done right the first time around.
+DIY installation requires you to do everything yourself, and not everyone’s okay with that.
 If technology isn’t your favorite thing, it might be easier for you to just let the professionals handle it.

 Professional installations also come with an in-home consultation where the technician will help you assess which parts of your home could be potential targets.

 The best home security systems have professional monitoring.
-We know it’s an extra expense every month, but we almost always recommend it.
+We know it’s an extra monthly expense, but we almost always recommend it.

 Who knows when your alarm system will go off and you won’t be paying attention to your phone.
 These things happen fast, so it’s better and easier to have someone watching your system 24/7—whether for a real burglar or just false alarms.